Bunding Systems for Spill Containment

 Bunded Pallets

-Integrated secondary containment for the safe storage of drums and IBCs holding oils, chemicals, and hazardous liquids.
+Container-level spill containment for storing drums and IBCs containing oils, chemicals, fuels, and hazardous liquids.

-• Designed for compliant storage of drums and IBCs containing hazardous liquids
+• Designed for compliant drum and IBC storage

-• Integrated sump captures leaks and spills at the container level
+• Integrated sump captures leaks and spills at source

-• Suitable for warehouses, chemical storage areas, and outdoor use with covers
+• Suitable for warehouses, chemical stores, and covered outdoor areas

 Explore Bunded Pallets